 - In a bowl, combine 1 cup cornmeal, 1 cup flour, ¼ cup sugar, ¼ teaspoon salt, ⅛ teaspoon pepper and 4 teaspoons baking powder.
 Stir in egg and milk.

 - Remove frozen pulled pork popsicles from freezer and place two of them on each stick.

-- Transfer corn dog batter to a tall glass, coat each stick of frozen pulled pork in the leftover flour and dip the corn dogs one by one in the batter.
+- Transfer corn dog batter to a tall glass, coat each stick of frozen pulled pork in the leftover flour and dip the corn dogs one by one into the batter.

 - Fry corn dogs in batches for 4 minutes or until golden brown.